Senior Portfolio Director, IDEO Cambridge

 I love matchmaking.
 After all, doesn't changing the world for better come back to love?

-Ann Kim is Director of Health & Well-Being at IDEO Cambridge.
+Ann Kim is Senior Director of Health & Well-Being at IDEO Cambridge.
 As a design researcher with roots in anthropology and film, she’s curious about people—their motivations, mindsets, and choices—and threads insights from the field to inform and inspire design.
 Her portfolio spans the design of HIV prevention products, digital tools to help kids build emotional strength, and the re-design of the US digital immigration experience.

 From 2016 to 2017, Ann served as Chief Design Officer for U.S. Surgeon General Vivek Murthy, focusing on addiction, opioids, and emotional well-being.
 Prior to IDEO, Ann worked for over a decade as a filmmaker and journalist, focused primarily on health and science.
 Her credits include Frontline’s “The Age of AIDS,” and “Unnatural Causes: Is Inequality Making Us Sick?,” both awarded duPont-Columbia Awards.
 Her latest film “Lovesick” is about matchmaking for HIV+ singles in India.